 "...lead a quiet and peaceable life in all godliness and reverence.
 For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth" (1 Timothy 2:2-4).

-On November 6th we have the opportunity to choose leaders for our local, state and federal governments.
+Whenever we vote we have the opportunity to choose leaders for our local, state and federal governments.
 Voting is an important responsiblity for Christians.
 Some issues do not directly affect our Christian faith and are matters of public debate.
-There are issues, however, that Christians should support and about which they should be concerned.
-Before you vote on Tuesday, you should find out where the candidates you are being asked to elect stand on important issues.
+There are issues however that Christians should support and about which they should be concerned.
+Before you vote you should find out where the candidates you are being asked to elect stand on important issues.
 Here are some questions that you should ask:

 1. Do you support the life of the unborn and oppose the practice of abortion?
 Do you oppose laws that allow tax dollars to pay for abortions?

 2. Do you support the right of medical professionals not to be required to give referrals and information on medical procedudres they mind morally objectionable (like abortion)?

 3. Do oppose laws that would allow people to change their gender on their birth certificate?

 4. Do you think minors who suffer from unwanted same-sex attraction or gender dysphoria should be allowed to receive counseling that would lead them away from these behaviors?
 Do you oppose laws that would forbid such counseling?

 5. Do you support the free exercise of religion including the right of artists, bakers, florists, and pastors to not to be involved in or support ceremonies they find morally objectionable such as gay marriages?